Windows Server 2003: Service Pack 2

 Service Pack 2 for Windows Server 2003 was released on March 13, 2007.
 The release date was originally scheduled for the first half of 2006.
 On June 13, 2006, Microsoft made an initial test version of Service Pack 2 available to Microsoft Connect users, with a build number of 2721.
 This was followed by build 2805, known as Beta 2 Refresh.
 The final build is 3790.

 Microsoft has described Service Pack 2 as a "standard" service pack release containing previously released security updates, hotfixes, and reliability and performance improvements.
 In addition, Service Pack 2 contains Microsoft Management Console 3.0, Windows Deployment Services (which replaces Remote Installation Services), support for WPA2, and improvements to IPsec and MSConfig.
 Service Pack 2 also adds Windows Server 2003 Scalable Networking Pack (SNP), which allows hardware acceleration for processing network packets, thereby enabling faster throughput.
 SNP was previously available as an out-of-band update for Windows Server 2003 Service Pack 1.

 Windows Server 2003 R2

-Windows Server 2003 R2 is an updated release of Windows Server 2003, which contains a copy of Windows Server 2003 SP1 on one CD and a host of optionally installed new features on another disc, similar to Microsoft Plus! for Windows 95.
-It was released to manufacturing on December 6, 2005, for IA-32 and x64 platforms, but not for IA-64.
+Windows Server 2003 R2 is an updated release of Windows Server 2003.
+It was released to manufacturing on December 6, 2005 for IA-32 and x64 platforms, but not for IA-64.
 It was succeeded by Windows Server 2008.

 New features of Windows Server 2003 R2 include: